Simple Steps to Ending Toddler Bedtime Struggles

 A much-loved bedtime routine for both kids and parents is reading a bedtime story.
 Regularly reading to your child at bedtime is a fun bonding activity that’s more relaxing than screentime or playing with toys.
 Plus, regular reading helps boost children’s brain development and emotional skills.
 Personalized stories let kids identify themselves with their character, engage more with the stories, and relate to the emotions and feelings of the character in the book.
 Having a familiar, relaxing bedtime story repeated to kids for multiple nights is a calming ritual that helps them fall asleep faster.
 You'll also likely have more success in preserving a soothing atmosphere if you hold storytime in your child's bedroom rather than in another room.

 After storytime, your child might like listening to music as she drifts off to sleep.

 Don't punish your child by sending her to her bedroom or by sending her—or even threatening to send her—to bed early.
 This will ruin all your efforts to make your preschooler's bed and bedroom and bed a soothing and pleasant place for her to be.

-In leaving your todder's bedroom, promise to return to make sure she doesn't need anything else in 10, 15 or 20 minutes—or as soon as you've finished up what you're doing.
+In leaving your toddler's bedroom, promise to return to make sure she doesn't need anything else in 10, 15, or 20 minutes—or as soon as you've finished up what you're doing.
 (Your child may be more willing to let you go if you let her know that you have dishes to wash or a shower to take or some other business that demands your attention.)

 Then follow up on your promise—or expect your child to come looking for you.